beave/sagan/doc/source/configuration.rst

 The ``batch-size`` option lets you set how much data can be passed from Sagan's master/main thread to "worker" threads (set by ``max-threads``).
-This option can be very important in performance tuning in high data processing enviornments.
+This option can be very important in performance tuning in high data processing environments.
 The number specified in this option represents how many "log lines" will be passed.
 By default,  it is set to 1.
 This means every time that Sagan gets a log line,  it will pass it to a worker threads.
-This isn't very efficient and there is a performance penalty incurred.
+This isn't very efficient and there is a performance penalty.
 If you are in an environment where you expect to process more than 10 events per/second (10 EPS),  consider bumping this up to 10 or even the max of 100.
 If you are processing 50k EPS or more,  see the "High Performance Considerations" of this document.